Crisis Preparation and Recovery: How Internal Comms Can Prepare

 Once you have their input, make sure you’re taking all the right steps to help them communicate effectively.
 Our guide to frontline manager communication can help.

-Look back at what you’ve done since the pandemic started.
+Look back at what you’ve done when communicating about crises in the past.
 Look at any other crises your company weathered these past few years.
-And honestly evaluate the effectiveness of each crisis preparation and recovery plan.
+And honestly evaluate the effectiveness of each crisis plan.

 A Stop, Start, Continue Analysis will help you stay agile and flexible in your strategy and maintain focus on the employee experience.

 During any crisis, your executive team is going to set the tone and the example for the whole company.
-If they are able to show employees that they understand how they are feeling and what they need, you are more likely to assuage any fears or concerns.
+If they’re able to show employees that they understand how they are feeling and what they need, you’re more likely to assuage fears and concerns.

-People are upset, anxious, overwhelmed, and (insert pretty much any other adjective here) during a crisis.
+People are upset, anxious, and overwhelmed during a company crisis.
 Employees want to know that the company has some level of understanding of these emotions and their impact on performance and engagement.

 This doesn’t mean completely dropping expectations for productivity, customer service, or upholding safety standards.
 But it does mean communicating those expectations in a way that makes employees feel important and essential to the business’s success, the experience of their customers or patients, and their peers.
 It means saying to your employees, “it’s ok to not be ok and we’re here to help however we can.”